The VA Minimum Property Requirements (VA MPR) exist to establish whether a property has the basic necessities that make it safe.

 - Clean drinking water is a must-have for any home, particularly if you want to use a VA loan.

-- This may result in a greater turnaround time for your VA appraisal than public water which can typically skip this testing.
+- This may result in greater turnaround time for your VA appraisal than public water which can typically skip this testing.

 Working Plumbing and Sewer Systems